EdenEast/dots/.config/vim/readme.md

 to my workflow.
 I would love to use neovim in my emulated bash environment but the tui does not work.
 This means that the only option I have is to use nvim-qt.

-As you would expect neovim just works on linix because long live linux!
+As you would expect neovim just works on linux because long live linux!

 ### Languages

-As a game develper I use primarly c/c++ for development.
+As a game developer I use primarily c/c++ for development.
 Most tools in windows are written in c#.
 Around a year ago I learned rust.
-After learning rust I dont think I can ever go back to c/c++.
+After learning rust I don't think I can ever go back to c/c++.
 C/C++ is dead to me after leaning rust.

 ## XDG Environment

-I am a big advicate of adding your configuration files into some sort of dotfiles so you can clone your configuration files on any machine you are on and you are all setup.
+I am a big advocate of adding your configuration files into some sort of dotfiles so you can clone your configuration files on any machine you are on and you are all setup.
 I have a problem with how vim stores it's configuration files.
 Vim does not follow the `$XDG_CONFIG_HOME` convention and has it's configuration files in `~/.vim` and `~/.vimrc` file.
 No application should be cluttering my `$HOME` directory.
 There is a way to force vim to use a different location for it's